 - Alternatives under the law

 - Linking to databases and the web

 - Alternatives for information delivery

-Making instructional materials available to students online can raise legal issues of copyright and the fair use of the intellectual property.
+Making instructional materials available to students online can raise legal issues of copyright and the fair use of intellectual property.
 The following information addresses issues surrounding the digitizing, posting, and other uses of copyrighted works, such as articles, book chapters, sound or video recordings, and visual images.
 This information will introduce users of online course management systems to the legal options for using protected materials and to some alternative sources for instructional media.
 Much of the information in this document came from the former Copyright Management Center at IUPUI.

 Alternatives under the law

 Current copyright law protects nearly all text, images, audio-visual recordings, and other materials, even if the original works do not include any statement about copyright.
 Copying and posting copyrighted works online, even for instructional purposes, may violate the legal rights of copyright owners.
 Nevertheless, instructors have several legal alternatives for teaching with protected and other works online, including: